c0x12c/module-git-secret-protector/README.md

 All configurations are managed through a `config.ini` file located in the `.git-secret-protector` directory.
 You can customize the following settings:

-- **AWS Configuration**: Set your AWS region, profile, and other credentials.
 - **Logging**: Configure the log file path and rotation settings.
 - **Module Name**: Specify a custom module name for organizing keys in AWS Parameter Store.